Corrected SFD: A More Accurate Galactic Dust Map with Minimal Extragalactic Contamination: Data Preparation

-With these over 450 million galaxies in the $18+12$ CatWISE and WISE$\times$SuperCOSMOS subsamples, we create 30 base template maps $T_{LSS, i}^{base}(\phi)$ using the following steps.
+With these over 600 million galaxies in the $18+12$ CatWISE and WISE$\times$SuperCOSMOS subsamples, we create 30 base template maps $T_{LSS, i}^{base}(\phi)$ using the following steps.
 First, for each template, a map of source number density contrast is created using the HEALPix scheme with $N_{side}=2048$.
 We then smooth the map to match the $6.1'$ beam of SFD.
-To avoid large-scale systematics, we also apply a high-pass filter to remove fluctuations above 20~degree FWHM, which zeros out the large-scale mean of the maps.
-Finally, we re-normalize the map values to have unit variance within the unmasked area, i.e., $Var(T)=1$ where $T$ is the dimensionless pixel values or ``Temperatures'' of each template.
+To avoid large-scale systematics, we also apply a high-pass filter to remove fluctuations above 20$^{\circ}$ FWHM, which zeros out the large-scale mean of the maps.
+This filtering is done separately in the cosmology and noncosmology areas such that systematics in the latter would not leak into the former.
+Finally, we re-normalize the map values to have unit variance within the cosmology area, i.e., $Var(T)=1$ where $T$ is the dimensionless pixel values or ``temperatures'' of each template.
 This renormalization step is not critical, but it sets a convenient scale for $C_i$, the linear coefficients in Equation~\ref{eq:6} such that during the stage of the LSS reconstruction, $C_i$ can be directly interpreted as the relative amount of variance explained by each template $i$.
-We expect these 30 base templates $T_{LSS, i}^{base}(\phi)$ to be not entirely linearly independent and have some redundancy.
-For example, the low redshift Universe is covered by a subset of templates from both the CatWISE CMD cells and WISE$\times$SuperCOSMOS photo-z bins.
-The latter, however, is from brighter, thus more clustered galaxies in thinner redshift slices, which contribute differently to the 100~$\rm \mu m$ CIB in SFD than the former.
+We expect these 30 base templates $T_{LSS, i}^{base}(\phi)$ to not be entirely linearly independent, and have some redundancy.
+For example, the low-redshift Universe is covered by a subset of templates from both the CatWISE CMD cells and WISE$\times$SuperCOSMOS photo-z bins.
+The latter, however, is from brighter, and thus more clustered, galaxies in thinner redshift slices, which contribute differently to the 100~$\rm \mu m$ CIB in SFD than the former.